PASTIC Supplies 24715 S&T Digital Documents, 1649 Bibliographies To 1362 Workers In 2021-22 - UrduPoint

 PASTIC Supplies 24715 S&T Digital Documents, 1649 Bibliographies To 1362 Workers In 2021-22

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :Pakistan Scientific and Technological Information Center (PASTIC) has supplied a total of 24715 Science and Technology documents and 1649 bibliographies in digital form to 1362 Research and Development workers during the year 2021-22.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :Pakistan Scientific and Technological Information Center (PASTIC) has supplied a total of 24715 Science and Technology documents and 1649 bibliographies in digital form to 1362 research and development workers during the year 2021-22.

 While the 11500 records were abstracted and indexed into the database of Pakistan Science Abstracts by the Center.

-About the major achievements of PASTIC during 2021-22, an official source revealed that around 5342 users visited the PASTIC library for getting references, reading, photocopying, internet browsing and web searching.
+About the major achievements of PASTIC during 2021-22, an official source revealed here Sunday that around 5342 users visited the PASTIC library for getting references, reading, photocopying, internet browsing and web searching.

 In Reprographic Services, 75 printing jobs from 15 Research and Development organizations were completed.
 In addition, 06 online issues of "Technology Roundup" a bimonthly Trade and Technology news e-bulletin were published, 02 Workshops under UIP (University-Industry Partnership), 05 Seminars or workshops on IPR (Intellectual Property Rights) and Entrepreneurship were organized.